herts-phei/multipleITScontrol/README.md

 outcomes for the treated units with those of a control/comparison unit, and to allow for multiple successive interventions.

-A lot of the code is derived and inspired from the rpub article [A pragmatic Introduction to Interrupted Time Series](https://rpubs.com/chrissyhroberts/1006858) by Chrissy Roberts, many thanks goes to him.

 Interrupted-time series (ITS) is a quasi-experimental study design for evaluating the impact of an intervention or successive interventions that are implemented at defined moments in time.
 This is much more